moonyouj889/cereal_humidity/README.md

 - Row Key Design:
   - `[factory ID]#[oven ID]#[measurement Type]#[date from data in YYYYMMDD format]#[hour from data in HH format]`
-- It was assumed that the common queries would be on an hourly basis, based on the measurement type, so each HBase row contains data within a specific hour of a specific date for a certain measurement type (e.g., inputTemperatureProduct, temperatureProcess1, etc.)
+- It was assumed that the common queries would be on an hourly basis, based on the measurement type, so each HBase row was designed to contain data within a specific hour of a specific date for a certain measurement type (e.g., inputTemperatureProduct, temperatureProcess1, etc.)
 - All of the cells within the column family, `"METER"` represents the minute the sensor data was recorded, from 00 to 59.